blbadger/blbadger.github.io/3-body-problem-2.md

 The same needs to be done for all `x, y, z` vectors of `p1, p2, p3` in order to track all the necessary trajectories.
 In total we have 63 vectors to keep track of, which makes the cuda code somewhat unpleasant to write even with the help of developer tools.

 The cuda kernal with driver c++ code can be compiled via `nvcc`, which is available through the nvidia cuda toolkit.
+Linux users be warned that the drivers necessary for full nVidia toolkit use with an Ampere architecture GPU (such as the author's rtx3060) may not be compatible with the latest kernal version, so downgrading to an older kernal version may be necessary.

-Here we compile with `-o` to name the compiled binary file 'divergence'.
+Here we compile with the flag `-o` tfollowed by the desired file name where the compiled binary program will be stored.

 ```bash
 (base) bbadger@pupu:~/Desktop/threebody$ nvcc -o divergence divergence.cu